That concludes our live coverage for today. Thanks for following, and check back tomorrow for updates as they happen.

 3578 calls came from Brisbane, with the rest spread around smaller centres and towns.
 SES have assisted these households with tasks such as sandbagging, tarping and assisting with evacuations.

-Northern New South Wales is also being affected by the flooding, with 18 people evacuated from eight homes in towns near Casino, The Northern Star reports.
+Northern New South Wales is also being affected by the flooding, with 18 people evacuated from eight homes in towns near Casino,

 Casino is about 50km south of the Queensland-NSW border.